 Update!
-Version 5 just came out, and it’s more photographic and less artistic.
-Scroll all the way down for new prompts, V5 examples and best midjourney prompts for stunning results.
+Midjourney Version 5 just came out, and it’s more photographic and less artistic.
+Scroll all the way down for new prompts, V5 examples and a “magic secret word” prompt that unlocks stunning results.

 What are the best text-to-image prompt keywords for unique types of art and photographic styles?
 For best AI art results?
 How about architecture, fantasy art, character renders and logo design?